ArchipelagoMW/Archipelago/worlds/tits_the_3rd/dev_util/readme.md

 ## Setup
 Before running these scripts, please modify `dev_config.json` in this directory to point to the correct paths.
 - gameDirectory: This should point to your TitS the 3rd installation root.
-This root should contain the unmodified ED6_DTXX files from your game download.
+This root should contain the unmodified `ED6_DTXX` files from your game download.
-- libARKDirectory: This should point to your [LB-ARK installation](https://github.com/Aureole-Suite/LB-ARK).
+- lbARKDirectory: This should point to your [LB-ARK installation](https://github.com/Aureole-Suite/LB-ARK).
 This is by default `"C:\\Program Files (x86)\\Steam\\steamapps\\common\\Trails in the Sky the 3rd\\data"`

-Afterwards, please download both [calmare.exe](https://github.com/Kyuuhachi/Aureole/releases/tag/factoria-v1.1.0) and [factoria.exe](https://github.com/Kyuuhachi/Aureole/releases/tag/factoria-v1.1.0) and place them within the `tits_the_third/external_tools` directory.
+Afterwards, please download both [calmare.exe](https://github.com/Kyuuhachi/Aureole/releases/tag/factoria-v1.1.0) and [factoria.exe](https://github.com/Kyuuhachi/Aureole/releases/tag/factoria-v1.1.0) and place them within the `worlds/tits_the_third/external_tools` directory.

 ## patch.py